Standing out from the crowd: some basic tips

 Encourage customer referrals

 ‘Word of Mouth’ (or referral marketing) is probably the most powerful tool available for any brand to promote their products or services.
-It’s why S2 use lots of customer quotes on our social media.
-Real customers’ words about their genuine experience of the service, processes and outcomes of the work we deliver.
+(It is the reason why S2 use lots of customer quotes on our social media).
+Real customers’ words, about their genuine experience of the service, processes and outcomes of the work we deliver are going to be more impactive on potential customers than any marketing spiel.

-Customers words are with much more than any sales script is helping potential customers understand what you do, how you do it and the difference it makes.
+Customers words are helpful for anyone considering making a purchase as they help them understand what you do, how you do it and the difference it makes.

-Some people are scared to ask for the referral.
-We don’t ask for one.
-We ask for the clients reflections on our work and process at the end of a project.
-We ask them to help us understand what we did well and where they felt we could improve on what we did.
+Some people are scared to ask for a referral.
+And that’s understandable BUT we don’t ask for them.
+We DO ask for our clients reflections on our work and the process we followed at the end of a project.
+We ask them to help us understand what we did well and where they felt we could improve on what we did too.
 We ask them to critique with honest feedback – good or bad.
-We tell them we will use their thoughts, we are always trying to improve what we do and how we deliver it to stay ahead of our competitions so it’s a valuable thing to do.
+We tell them we will use their thoughts to improve.
+We are always trying to improve what we do and how we deliver our service to stay ahead of our competition so it’s a valuable thing to do.
 Honest feedback is the key.
-And, if they say nice things then we ask if we can use their words.
-And then we might ask if there is anyone they know who they think could benefit from our service – and if so could they introduce us.
-It’s pretty simple and straight-forward.
+If they say nice things about us in that feedback then we ask if we can use their words.
+Then we might ask if there is anyone they know who they think could benefit from our service – and if so could they introduce us.
+Done like this, it’s pretty simple and straight-forward.

-If customers love what you do for them then they are usually have happy to make a referral.
+If customers like what you have done for them then they are usually very happy to make a referral.
 The big advantage is that it’s not a sales pitch from your company.
 You don’t even have to sell at all – your customers do it for you!

 According to Review 42.com: